FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Circadian Rhythm

 Another important sleep-related concept is the circadian rhythm [5].
-This biological rhythm affects many different processes in the body, impacting emotions, hormones, protein production and much more.
-The clearest example of the circadian rhythm, however, is the sleep-wake cycle.
+This biological rhythm operates as the body’s internal clock, and affects many different processes in the body, impacting emotions, hormones, protein, production, and much more.
+However, the clearest example of the circadian rhythm is the sleep-wake cycle.

-There are many different factors that can impact the circadian rhythm, but the most impactful by far is light.
+There are many different factors that can impact your biological clock, but light affects it most.
 Light entering your eyes not only creates an image of the world around you, but it also subconsciously affects your circadian rhythm, telling you when it is time to be awake and time to go to sleep.

 As light wanes during the day, the body begins to produce a hormone called melatonin.
 Melatonin [6] plays an important role in promoting sleep, transitioning the sleep-wake cycle into the sleep phase.

 While the reduced intensity of light is important to stimulating melatonin release in the evenings, the type of light is also very important.
-High-energy blue shades of light suppress melatonin production, while orange and red wavelengths do not have the same effect.
-Recognition of how blue light at night affects sleep has led many electronic manufacturers to install nighttime settings that reduce blue light in screens and use warmer shades that have less effect on the circadian rhythm.
+High-energy blue shades of light (emitted from LED light bulbs, televisions, smartphones, and other devices) suppress melatonin production, while orange and red wavelengths do not have the same effect.
+Recognition of how blue light at night affects sleep patterns has led many electronic manufacturers to install nighttime settings that reduce blue light in laptops, phone screens, and televisions, and use warmer shades that have less effect on the circadian rhythm.
+Not sure if your device offers a night light option?
+Check with the manufacturer or look under the “settings” portion of your device.

 Health Impacts of Inadequate Sleep